xinhaoyuan/morpheus/README.md

    The most useful scheduling options are `{seed, SeedTerm}`, which is to enforce the scheduler to follow a random sequence decided by `SeedTerm`.
-   This is to deterministically replay any errors found by the testing.
+   This is to reliably replay any errors found by the testing.
    Without the `{seed, ...}` option, Firedrill would choose seed randomly and print it to console, so we can further use it to replay.

 ### Testing with Distributed Erlang Simulation

 To test a program with simulated distributed setting.
-We need a patched beam VM with speciallized BIFs.
+We need a patched beam VM with specialized BIFs.
 The patches for supported OTP versions are in `otp-patches`.

 Beside of patched VM,